Lebanon country brief

 Austrade's office in Saudi Arabia is responsible for Lebanon.
 Austrade's web site has information on doing business in Lebanon and market profiles of priority sectors, such as education, food and health and medical.

-Australia contributed more than $24 million for post-conflict assistance in 2006 and 2007, and has continued to provide assistance specifically for de-mining activities.
-In April 2012, the Australian Government announced an additional $1 million to support de-mining activities in Lebanon, following a $1million contribution in 2010-2011.
-Assistance is also provided for small-scale activities through the Direct Aid Program, and by an active volunteer program managed by Australian Volunteers International.
+Australia contributed more than $24 million for post-conflict assistance in 2006-07, and provided assistance specifically for demining activities from 2011-13.
+Assistance is also provided for small-scale activities through the Direct Aid Program.
 Australia also provides funding to support a range of United Nations activities in Lebanon (see below).

 Support for United Nations activities in Lebanon